Key Considerations In Designing A Conversational User Interface

 Users Are Generally Informative

-Users are usually very cooperative.
+Users are usually fairly cooperative.
 And this being a conversational interface, user’s are bound to supply more information than what you might expect.
 This will necessitate you to handle quite verbose user dialogs.
 Especially at the start of the conversation.

 You can mitigate this risk by adding an initial high-level first NLP pass.
 You can read more about this here.